Associate Dean for Faculty Affairs & Strategic Initiatives

 Units: Faculty Affairs and Strategic Initiatives, Health Outcomes Research and Policy

 Auburn, AL 36849

-Dan Surry, the Harrison School of Pharmacy's Associate Dean for Faculty Affairs and Strategic Initiatives, joined the school Summer of 2014.
+Dan Surry, the Harrison College of Pharmacy's Associate Dean for Faculty Affairs and Strategic Initiatives, joined the college Summer of 2014.
 Additionally, Surry serves as a faculty member in the Department of Health Outcomes Research and Policy.

 Surry came to Auburn from the University of South Alabama where he was a professor of instructional design and development.
 A United States Army veteran, Surry's career has also included stops at the University of Southern Mississippi, the University of Alabama, California State University-Fresno, the University of Georgia and the United States Air Force Academy.